If no one seeks after God unless God draws him and grace is always effective, then how can some folks be in the church (the tares) and not be saved?

 Jeremiah 29:13 says “You will seek me and find me when you seek me with all your heart.”
 But note he doesn’t just say “seek me” but “seek me with all your heart.”
 Which means it must be possible to seek God, but not with all your heart.

 Then there’s the Isaiah passage that says, “I was found by those who did not seek me; I revealed myself to those who did not ask for me.”
 This could be seen as the irresistible grace, Hound of Heaven sort of thing, e.g. C. S. Lewis who called himself “the most reluctant convert in England.”

 When Hebrews 11:6 says God “rewards those who earnestly seek him,” does that imply that it is possible to seek Him, but not earnestly?
 There is a big difference between a half hearted curious seeking and an earnest pursuit of God.

 So the devout Hindu is seeking God, and in another sense the materialist and the sensualist are seeking God—they are just looking in the wrong places and settling for false gods.
 But are they seeking?
 Yes, to a limited degree, they are, but it is not necessarily the seeking that is directed and empowered by the Holy Spirit.
-Chesterton said “every man who knocks on the door of a brothel is seeking God.”
+In his novel The World, the Flesh and Father Smith, Bruce Marshall wrote that “the young man who rings the bell at the brothel is unconsciously looking for God.”